meteonomiqs/gtm-weather/README.md

 | windchill_min  |
 | windspeed_max  |

-Fourth, set the names of the variable in Google Tag Manager equal to the dataLayer variable names, but with the prefix DLV., e.g. DLV.temperature_min
+Third, set the names of the variable in Google Tag Manager equal to the dataLayer variable names, but with the prefix DLV., e.g. DLV.temperature_min

 ### Step 6: Send data to Google Analytics